 Does your dog have a persistent, dry, hacking cough?
 He seems to be chocking on something or gagging?
 Your dog most likely has Kennel Cough or Tracheobronchitis, which is a highly contagious respiratory disease.
-You’ve probably heard of it, Kennel Cough is extremely common in shelters and it’s very easy for a healthy dog to catch this disease.
+You’ve probably heard of it, Kennel Cough is extremely common in shelters.
+Thus, it’s very easy for a healthy dog to catch this disease.

-Just as it is for humans, when an infected dog coughs, viruses, and bacterias disperse into the air making it easy for healthy dogs to become infected by inhaling these organisms.
+Just as it is for humans, when an infected dog coughs, viruses, and bacterias disperse into the air.
+This make it easy for healthy dogs to become infected by inhaling these organisms.
 However, dogs don’t need to have direct contact in order to get sick, in fact, it is very common for individuals to go to a shelter and get their dog (who was left at home) sick.
-After visiting a shelter or a place where there are multiple dogs, it is recommended that you change your clothes and wash your hands before entering your home to pet your dogs.
+Change your clothes and wash your hands after visiting a shelter or a place with multiple dogs.

 What can you do?

 Kennel cough is something like a “tough flu” in humans, if you don’t take good care of yourself and rest, it can become a life-threatening disease called pneumonia.
 How do you know if your dog has Kennel cough or pneumonia?
 If your dog is constantly coughing, yet he is still eating, drinking and his energy has not decreased, then you can still treat him at home.